Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

+“The administration will immediately appeal this decision to the state Supreme Court and today’s lower court ruling will have no immediate effect on mail-in voting pending a final decision on the appeal,” Wolf said Friday.

+The state’s Republican-controlled legislature passed the law establishing no-excuse mail-in voting for all voters in 2019 with bipartisan support.
+Previously, Pennsylvania voters could cast absentee ballots if they met a certain criteria.

+Amid the pandemic, more than 2.6 million Pennsylvania voters cast mail-in or absentee ballots out of 6.9 million.

+The Pennsylvania Department of State also said in a statement that it disagreed with the ruling and that it is “working to file an immediate appeal” to the state’s Supreme Court, which has a 5-to-2 Democratic majority.

-The state court that declared the law unconstitutional is made up of three Republicans and two Democrats.
+The panel of the state court that declared the law unconstitutional is made up of three Republicans and two Democrats.
 The three Republicans ruled in favor of a group of Republicans in the state legislature, who challenged the law in light of Trump’s baseless claims of election fraud.
 The two Democrats dissented.

-Pennsylvania Gov. Tom Wolf (D), as noted by Shapiro’s actions Friday morning, can put the court’s ruling on hold by appealing to the state Supreme Court, which has a 5-to-2 Democratic majority.

-The law established no-excuse mail-in voting for all voters and was passed by the Republican-controlled legislature in 2019.
-Previously, Pennsylvania voters could cast absentee ballots if they met a certain criteria.

-Amid the pandemic, more than 2.6 million Pennsylvania voters cast mail-in or absentee ballots out of 6.9 million.

-Trump, whose debunked allegations of widespread voter fraud have been embraced by some Pennsylvania Republicans, celebrated the decision Friday morning.
+Trump, whose debunked allegations of widespread voter fraud have been promoted by some Pennsylvania Republicans, celebrated the decision to strike the law Friday.

 “Big news out of Pennsylvania, great patriotic spirit is developing at a level that nobody thought possible,” he said in a statement.